AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/configuring-your-soap-api-settings.md

 >[!CAUTION]
 >
->Your&nbsp;SOAP endpoint&nbsp;and&nbsp;User ID&nbsp;will be unique; do not send the screenshot in this article to your Developer.
+>Your SOAP endpoint and User ID will be unique; do not send the screenshot in this article to your Developer.

 >[!NOTE]
 >